 “What ever you do, keep away from the one called Zack.
 He may have a boat, but he’s no sailor.
 Just…trust me on this.”

 He nodded and, adjusting his jacket and throwing over the weather-beaten backpack over his shoulder, departed for the city.
-Having been on a boat for two-and-a-half days, the solidness of the dock made his legs feel funny at first, taking seconds before he grew used to it again.
+Having been on a boat for two-and-a-half days, the solid ground made his legs feel funny at first, taking seconds to getting used to it again.
 It was nice not to be wobbling for a change.

 You have the message?